s-daveb/IOCore/README.md

-# IOCore: A C++20 Library
+# IOCore: A C++20 Application Framework Library

 IOCore is a comprehensive C++20 library designed to simplify common programming tasks.

 It features advanced argument parsing functions, a custom exception class that captures stack traces at the point of throw, and a set of convenience macros for writing unit tests, among other utilities.
 The library leverages modern C++20 features and best practices to provide a robust foundation for software development.

 ## Getting Started
 ### Prerequisites